 Presentation or proposal preparation

-By establishing zones, it is easier to determine what furniture placement, equipment designation, and room allocations are needed to accomplish the tasks at hand.
+Establishing zones makes it easier to determine what furniture placement, equipment designation, and room allocations are needed to accomplish the tasks at hand.

 “Ah, if only it were that easy,” I hear you saying.
 That is where the second fundamental comes into play.

 Who does which task?
-Beyond the fact that individuals have different needs and skill levels, there is a real situation that often different members of your staff wear multiple hats.
+Beyond the fact that individuals have different needs and skill levels, there is a real situation in which different staff members often wear multiple hats.
 The receptionist may also be the data entry person.
-Or, the person in charge of regulatory compliance may also oversee human resources.
+The person in charge of regulatory compliance may also oversee human resources.

 Of course, cross-training is recommended and may skew office placement somewhat but knowing who is in charge of which task helps determine where to put all the “stuff,” which allows your office to function at optimal levels.

 Think in terms of who needs which item most often.
 Be sure that the item is in or near the space designated to that person.